heffrey78/interactive-story-platform/README.md

 ## Tech Stack

-### Backend (Current Focus)
+### Backend
 - NestJS with TypeScript
 - PostgreSQL for database
 - TypeORM for ORM
 - Jest for unit and integration testing

+### Frontend
+- React 17 with TypeScript
+- Material-UI for styling
+- Axios for API calls
+- Jest and React Testing Library for unit testing
+- Cypress for E2E testing

 ### DevOps
 - Docker and docker-compose for containerization
 - GitHub Actions for CI/CD (to be implemented)
 - GCP for cloud deployment (to be implemented)

-### Frontend (To be implemented)
-- React 18 with TypeScript
-- styled-components for styling
-- Axios for API calls
-- Jest and React Testing Library for unit testing

 ## Prerequisites